Start9Labs/documentation/source/support/faq.rst

 The .s9pk extension is Start9 Labs' custom package format based on tar.
 It encompasses the necessary components to compress, host, and install a service on the marketplace.

 What are EmbassyOS Services?
 ----------------------------
 A Service can be any piece of software added to the Marketplace.
 All services are "self-hosted," meaning that you are in complete control of your data.
 This means you can run your own "cloud!"
-Learn more :ref:`here <managing-services>` and see our currently :ref:`Available Services <available-services>`.
+Learn more about managing services :ref:`here <managing-services>` and see our currently :ref:`Available Services <available-services>`.

 Does the Embassy ship worldwide?
 --------------------------------